 Buddhist Monks And Nuns Shave Their Hair

-It is also a way of discouraging vanity.
+It is also a method for combating the vice of vanity.

-However, the ritual is not something that has to be done in order to reach enlightenment.
-In fact, there are sources that indicate that Siddartha Gautama had hair, at least from time to time.
+However, participation in the ceremony is not required in order to accomplish the goal of achieving enlightenment.
+In point of fact, there are sources that suggest that Siddhartha Gautama had hair, at the very least on a sporadic basis.

 Suffering Is Said To Be Inevitable

-Buddhism teaches that life is full of suffering, in fact, the Buddha went as far as saying that suffering is inevitable.
+The teachings of Buddhism assert that human life is fraught with an abundance of pain; in fact, the historical Buddha went so far as to assert that experiencing suffering is unavoidable.

 It Follows The Wheel Of Dhamma

-This is basically how a good Buddhist should act in order to avoid suffering as much as possible.
+This is the general way that a good Buddhist should conduct themselves in order to alleviate as much suffering as is humanly possible.

 Each Person Is Responsible For Their Own Enlightenment

-It is up to each individual to keep good karma and work their way to attain enlightenment.
+It is up to each person to maintain their positive karma and work towards enlightenment in whichever way they see fit.